Brake Pad Replacement

 It is important to remember that noisy brakes are not just caused by normal wear and any unusual noises anywhere in your car should always be investigated by a qualified professional mechanic.

-At Hormans Service Centre we offer a free 65 Point Safety Check with every car service.
-As part of our Safety Check we inspect the brake pads for wear and inform you if they call for replacing.
+At Hormans Service Centre we offer a free 65 Point Vehicle Inspection Report with every car service.
+As part of our inspection we inspect the brake pads for wear and inform you if they call for replacing.
 We can also recommend the right pad for your environment and driving style.

 How often should my Brake pads be replaced?